Audits around the world are riddled with problems -survey

 Critics have questioned why independent auditors tasked with reviewing the accuracy and quality of public company financial reporting failed to spot the problems sooner.

-“The high rate and severity of inspection deficiencies in critical aspects of the audit, and at some of the world’s largest and systemically important financial institutions, is a wake-up call,” said Lewis Ferguson of the Public Company Accounting Oversight Board, the body that polices auditors in the United States.
+“The high rate and severity of inspection deficiencies in critical aspects of the audit, and at some of the world’s largest and systemically important financial institutions, is a wake-up call to firms and regulators alike,” said Lewis Ferguson of the Public Company Accounting Oversight Board, the body that polices auditors in the United States.

 “More must be done to improve the reliability of audit work performed globally on behalf of investors.”

-The global survey on audit performance comes at the end of a three-day summit in Washington that included audit regulators from around the globe.
+The global survey on audit performance comes at the end of a three-day summit in Washington, D.C., that included audit regulators from around the globe.

-Together, those 50 regulators comprise the IFIAR - a coalition formed in 2006 to improve information sharing and coordination.
+Together, those 50 regulators comprise the IFIAR - a coalition that was formed in 2006 to improve information-sharing and coordination.

-The findings discussed in Thursday’s survey stem primarily from inspections conducted at firms affiliated with the six largest accounting firms.
+The findings discussed in Thursday’s survey stem primarily from inspections conducted at firms affiliated with the six largest accounting firms in 2013.

 The survey looked at inspection results for audits of public companies and large financial institutions considered “systemically important” to the global economy.